About Us

 Doby & Kathe

 Although we use terminology familiar to educational establishments and structure our service similar to academic environments, NHME is not strictly a school, private or otherwise.
 Grades, report cards, or transcripts are not recorded or given, and credit may or may not be awarded by other institutions for participating in NHME's programs.
 NHME is not in it for profit-making either, even though we strive to be business-like and professional in all of our operations.
 We're also not a collection of tutoring services, although our directors and instructors individually may be qualified to tutor.
 While neither a professional association promulgating standards nor an academy establishing set pedagogy, NHME's methodology nonetheless has become a model for other organizations across the nation.
 We do things other educators say can't be done, and we accomplish what competing groups say is unattainable.
 Indeed, our students achieve competent, early-college skill sets and proficiency levels after only a few years.
 Many of our former musicians now perform professionally.
 NHME is a collection of civically inclined and musically-minded volunteers.
 We provide an opportunity for pupils outside of traditional public or private school settings to play, perform, and grow in a musical ensemble setting—an avenue of artistic expression and intellectual study not normally available to this underserved body of students.
 NHME enlists the area's top professionals in creating the best possible learning experience.
 Our leaders engage our students with expert guidance and thoughtful mentorship.
 NHME accomplishes its mission at a cost comparatively lower than other groups or methods.
 Our ensembles present performances and concerts admission free to the public as a service to our communities.
-NHME is, therefore, a certified non-profit, tax-exempt, licensed corporate entity with recognized charitable status.
+NHME is, therefore, a certified nonprofit, tax exempt, licensed corporate entity with recognized charitable status.
 NHME draws funding solely from donations, grants, and member contributions.
-We're parents, grandparents, uncles, aunts, and guardians just like you looking for ways to help our children grow into the best possible future versions of themselves.
-We believe we're training tomorrow's leaders today through music.
+We're parents, grandparents, uncles, aunts, and guardians just like you looking for ways to help our children grow into the best possible, future versions of themselves.
+We believe we're preparing tomorrow's leaders today through music.
 We strive to provide the highest quality, musical-ensemble experiences at a price point affordable to our homeschooling families.
 Our motto: Excellence!
-First learned in music and later incorporated into habits, Excellence then becomes not just an act, but an approach to life's pursuits guaranteeing success in any endeavor or enterprise.
+First learned in music and later incorporated into habits, excellence becomes not just an act, but an approach to life's pursuits guaranteeing success in any endeavor or enterprise.

 Enroll Now!
 Ensemble Descriptions